Gokay1904/Data-Analysis-of-Video-Game-Sales-Between-1980-2020/README.md

 The position of the top selling game company in the world markets and its position relative to its competitors

+Increase in company revenues over the years

+Publishers losing their popularity and its reason

-Popular genres their popularity in different regions
+Popular genres and their popularity in different regions

 Data Source: Kaggle